AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Searching.md

 Searching
 =====================
-SdsSearch provides a way to search text, phrases, fields etc over the Sequential Data Store.
+SdsSearch provides a way to search text, phrases, fields, etc. cross the Sequential Data Store.
 This document covers the searching for SdsStreams and SdsTypes.

 Searching for streams